alessandropec/data_driven_ai_voice_cloning/SpeakerEncoder/readme.md

 1. [SpeechBrain ECAPA-TDNN](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb)
 2. [WAVLM-series](https://huggingface.co/spaces/microsoft/wavlm-speaker-verification)

+## Training

+Training log of speaker encoder is done with [CometML](https://www.comet.com/site/) you need to register on the site and get the api key.
-To train the speaker encoder set the train_config.json and run:
+All parameters are inside speaker train_config.json, set it and run:

 ```
 python train_encoder.py --config=train_config.json
 ```
+### Non obvious parameters in train_config.json

+## Embedding generation

 To generate embedding for VCTK or LIbriTTS dataset (or in general for any dataset that follow VCTK or LibriTTS file system structure), you can run